 Variation of a designated premises supervisor (DPS)

 A change of a designated premises supervisor (DPS) is a variation in terms of the premises licence.
-However, because of the anticipated frequency of such changes - due to DPS's suddenly leaving the employment of the premises licence holder - the act provides that the variation be given immediate effect.
+However, because of the anticipated frequency of such changes - due to DPS's suddenly leaving the employment of the premises licence holder - the Licensing Act 2003 provides that the variation be given immediate effect.

 An application must be given to this council accompanied by consent from the individual who is nominated as the new DPS.